This ground turkey spaghetti recipe is lightened up with ground turkey, but homemade and so flavorful you’d never know it’s turkey!

 Simple Ingredients

 - Lean ground turkey: the turkey is the star of the show allowing you to eat delicious spaghetti without red meat.
-I used 85% lean turkey.
-A lighter, leaner meat means this recipe is lighterbut still full of protein.
+I used 85% lean turkey which I recommend.

 - Olive oil: to cook the turkey and veggies in (can substitute avocado or another cooking oil)